-The controlled session at SRI lasted for one hour (11 a.m. until noon).
+The controlled session at SRI lasted for one hour (ll a.m. until noon).
 The rest of the session was conducted over the telephone with only the voice of the experimenter recorded on tape.
-SI commented that he was seeing a lot of things that he hadn't seen the previous day and supplied the most positive evidence yet for remote viewing with his sketch of the rail-mounted gantry crane.
+The commented that he was seeing a lot of things that he hadn't seen the previous day and supplied the most positive evidence yet for remote viewing with his sketch of the rail-mounted gantry crane.
 It seems inconceivable to imagine how he could draw such a likeness to the actual crane at URDF-3 unless:

-- 1) he actually saw it through remote viewing, or - 2) he was informed of what to draw by someone knowledgeable of URDF-3.
+- 1) he actually saw it through remote viewing, or - he was informed of what to draw by someone knowledgeable of URDF-3.

-I only mention this second possibility because the experiment was not controlled to discount the possibility that could talk to other people - such as the Disinformation Section of the KGB.
-That may sound ridiculous to the reader, but I have to consider all possibilities in the spectrum from his being capable to view remotely to his being supplied data for disinformation purposes by the KGB.
+I only mention this second possibility because the experiment was not controlled to discount the possibility that could talk to other people - such as the Disinformation Section of the KGB.51That may sound ridiculous to the reader, but I have to consider all possibilities in the spectrum from his being capable to view remotely to his being supplied data for disinformation purposes by the KGB.

-Discounting item 2 for the time being, because it seems distasteful and unpopular, did much better the second day toward establishing his credibility in remote viewing.
-Unfortunately, the experimenters did not follow up on a couple of key items - a sketch of the perimeter of the scientific complex, and pursuing the "sunken building" comment that made.
-After studying only his sketch of the gantry crane, it's easy to believe that he can view remotely.
-I can understand how he might not see some landmark-type objects (like the four headframes) but I find it difficult to understand the other landmark-type objects he sees that simply do not exist at URDF-3, like his incorrect description mentions enough specific of Building 1.
-One explanation could be that if objects (such as three different types of gantry cranes when there is really only one), he will surely hit on one object that is actually present.
+Discounting item 2 for the time being, because it seems distasteful and unpopular, for did much better the second day toward establishing his credibility in remote viewing.
+Unfortunately, the experimenters did not follow up on a couple of key items - a sketch of the perimeter of the scientific complex, and pursuing the "sunken building" comment that where a After studying only his sketch of the gantry crane, it's easy to believe that he can view remotely.
+I can understand how he might not see some landmark-type objects (like the four headframes) but I find it difficult to understand the other landmark-type objects he sees that simply do not exist at URDF-3, like his incorrect description of Building 1.
+One explanation could be that if the four sees when there is really only one), he will surely hit on one object that is actually present.
 If the user of 's remote-viewing talents had no way of checking, how could he differentiate the fact from the fiction?
-At this stage of the experiment, the data is inconclusive to validate 's capability of remote viewing.
-S1
+At this stage of the experiment, the data is inconclusive to validate to a stating of remote viewing.